-WHAT ABOUT PRACTICES?
+WHEN AND WHERE ARE PRACTICES?
 A parent volunteer will coach your child’s team (if you volunteer to coach, you get to set the practice times and locations!).
 The coach will contact you regarding practice times and locations.
 Soccer is a team sport, and it is important for players to attend practices regularly.

 ARE THERE ADDITIONAL TRAINING OPPORTUNITIES FOR MY CHILD?
 SNSA offers our Player Technical Training program (PTT), free to all registered players in the U5-U12 age divisions.
 PTT consists of four weekly training sessions conducted by the training staff of the Heat FC, SNSA’s competitive soccer program.
 Check our website at www.snsasoccer.com for more information about PTT.
-We also offer a HeatFC Sparks Academy training camp (U6-U10 divisions and goalkeepers) at an additional cost for players that may be interested in playing competitive soccer in the future.
+SNSA partners offer off-season camps (during winter break, spring break and summer break) at an additional cost for players that may be interested in additional soccer training.